chreden/trview/doc/roomswindow.md

 \# | The room number
 Items | The number of the items in the room
 Triggers | The number of triggers in the room
+Statics | The number of static meshes in the room
+Hide | Show/Hide the room in the 3D view

 ## Minimap